macroquest/docs/reference/data-types/datatype-skill.md

 ### {{ renderMember(type='bool', name='Activated') }}

-:   Returns TRUE if the skill has been activated
+:   Returns TRUE if the skill is an activatable skill (ie, an Ability)

 ### {{ renderMember(type='bool', name='AltTimer') }}